ChargeRight vs Qmerit: Why You Should Get an Independent Assessment Before a $5,000 Installation Quote

 The Referral Network Conflict of Interest

-- EV manufacturer partners with Qmerit as their “preferred installation partner”
+- An EV manufacturer partners with a network as its "preferred installation partner"

-- You fill out a form on Qmerit's site describing your electrical setup
+- You fill out a form on the network's site describing your electrical setup

-- Qmerit matches you with a contractor in their network
+- The network matches you with a contractor

 The problem?
 Every party in this chain benefits from a larger scope of work: